celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 Messages received should be only processed once, so a local cache is a must. when received, regossips new entries that hasn't been gossiped (by address) in 5 minutes

-#### On new peer connection

-// when a peer is registered, all version certificates should be sent to the registered peer in a [versionCertificatesMsg].

 ### Validator Spec

 #### Handling [queryEnodeMsg]